Kyle Sandilands

 Kyle Dalton Sandilands (born 10 June 1971) is an Australian radio host, shock jock and television personality.
-He is currently the co-host, with Jackie O, of the weekday morning radio program The Kyle and Jackie O Show on Sydney's radio station KIIS 106.5.
+Together with Jackie O, they co-hosted the weekday breakfast radio program The Kyle and Jackie O Show from 2005 until 2026, first on Sydney's 2Day FM and then on radio station KIIS 106.5.
+As of 2026, Sandilands operates an independent show called Kyle Sandilands Live.

 Sandilands has become known for controversial on-air stunts and offensive comments.
 This has led to companies removing their advertisements, findings of serious breaches of the Industry Codes of Practice and Guidelines, and to his firing from Australian Idol.

-From 2005 to 2009, and again since 2023, Sandilands has served as a judge on Australian Idol.
+From 2005 to 2009, and from 2023 to 2026, Sandilands served as a judge on Australian Idol.
 In 2008, he became the host of Big Brother, alongside Jackie O. In 2010, he became a judge on Australia's Got Talent and also on Australia's version of The X Factor.

+Early life

+On various occasions, including in the Enough Rope interview, Sandilands has spoken to the media of his difficult childhood.
+Growing up in Wynnum, Brisbane, he was devastated by his parents' divorce, which happened when he was ten.
+At 15, his mother and stepfather threw him out of their house because he wrecked their car.
+He never went back.
+At 17, his father sent him to live in Townsville with his aunt, Jill Stevens.
+Interviewed in 2005, Stevens recalled for The Sydney Morning Herald that the young Sandilands:used to listen to that Tammy Wynette song D-I-V-O-R-C-E and just cry and cry.
+He's never gotten over his parents' divorce...
+When he was living on the streets, he used to sit outside his father's house at night and watch the lights go out.